stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 * The KTX format supports image arrays specified by the _layerCount_ field, the loader constrains this value to one.

 * There is some overlap in terminology here: A Vulkan image can have multiple _array layers_ which can be used for a cubemap image, the KTX equivalent is the `faceCount`.
 However the KTX format also supports multiple _layers_ which would map to one the array types defined in the `VkImageViewType` enumeration.
 We try to use the terms appropriate to the loader and the modified image class in each case.

-Note that Vulkan does not support an array of 3D images.
+* Vulkan does not support an array of 3D images.

 Next the MIP level index is parsed: